Unit Testing in React: Full Guide on Jest and Enzyme Testing

 - Things not related to the tested component.
 Skip covering with tests components that were imported in the tested component; be careful if it is wrapped in another one.
 Don’t test wrapper, just analyze and test them separately.

 So how do you actually write React component tests?
 I combine two testing approaches:

 - Snapshot Testing

 - Component logic testing

-Snapshot Testing is a useful testing tool in case you want to be sure user interface hasn’t changed.
+Snapshot Testing is a testing tool available in Jest for React unit testing.
+It’s useful in case you want to be sure user interface hasn’t changed.
 When facing this testing tool for the first time, questions arise concerning organization and managing snapshots.
 The principle of work is very simple, but unfortunately it has not been fully described anywhere; on the official website jestjs.io, description of Snapshot Testing work is very poor.

 How to test with snapshots

 When using Jest and Enzyme, unit testing in React apps with snapshots can proceed in the following order.
 So, let’s test React components with Jest and Enzyme.